hardhats/vista-install-docs/New/InitializeVistA.rst

 ``UCI^VOL^NODE^VOLUME:BOX``

 The fourth piece, the VOLUME:BOX pair, is referred to as the "BOX VOLUME pair".
-The first component of the Box Volume pair is the Volume Set, which is used to determine where the VistA system will be able to find the routines.
-The second component Box, which references the system that the instance is on.
-In a Caché system, it would be the name of the Caché instance while on GT.M/YottaDB, it should reference the hostname of the machine.
+The first component of the Box Volume pair is the Volume Set, which is used to define the location of routines for the VistA system.
+The second component, Box, references the system where the instance is found.
+In a Caché system, it would be the name of the Caché instance; while on GT.M/YottaDB, it should reference the hostname of the machine.

 The Volume Set result needs to be altered in the ``VOLUME SET`` file, and we will reuse some setup by writing over the name of the first entry that is already in the VistA system.
 The first entry, the entry with an IEN of 1, can be selected by entering ```1``.

 Then we rename the first Box-Volume pair in the ``Taskman Site Parameters`` file to match what was found above.

 For this demonstration instance, the Volume Set will be ``ROU``, as per the output above.

 .. raw:: html